forksbait/whatsappdocs/pages/apps/v2event.md

 Refer to the above document to set up Branch Universal Objects.

-## Current Compatibility

-There are a few products and features unsupported by this new method of tracking events.
-We clarify what's currently supported and what isn't below.

 ### Acceptance

 Tracking these events will propagate to Ad Networks, like Criteo.
 For example, if you track the purchase event through Branch, this will map to Criteo's Purchase event.